jessepav/lacygoill-wiki-backup/man/man.md

    > * scaling indicator:                     Measurements.        (line   6)

-Now, you know that the info is at `$ info -n Measurements groff`.
+Now, you know that the info is at `info --node=Measurements groff`.

 # ?